Nemorous/wordreaper/README.md

 ## 💡 What is Word Reaper?

-**WordReaper** is a powerful, modular tool for generating, mutating, and combining wordlists — ideal for use in redteaming and CTFs.
+**WordReaper** is a powerful, modular tool for generating, mutating, and combining wordlists — ideal for use in cracking password hashes.

 It supports: